Medically Reviewed by:Shahin Javaheri, MDPlastic Surgeon

 Unfortunately, insurance companies’ policies tend to list most plastic surgeries as “cosmetic” rather than health-related.
 Even if you can present credible information to the contrary, insurance companies often fall back on the language in their contracts which calls for a denial.

 With that said, the savings you could realize may be worth the fight.
-Before contacting your insurance company about covering bariatric plastic surgery after weight loss, have your ducks in a row including:
+Before contacting your insurance company about covering plastic surgery, have your ducks in a row including:

 Have them include anything that would cost the insurance company money down the road if you don’t get plastic surgery, including mental health issues (i.e. prescription drug expenses, visits to the psychologist) and problems you have already experienced or are likely to experience due to your excess skin (i.e. inability to exercise and the resulting health effects, skin fold problems such as infection and rashes, etc.).